01 of 04

 - Carbon Steel Blades - Sharpens easily and holds its edge longer than less expensive blades.

 - Replaceable Parts - Being able to replace blades, springs and even handle covers, will keep your pruners functioning longer.
 Pruners that are assembled with nus and bolts, rather than being riveted together, usually have replaceable parts.

-By-pass pruners - One blade that is sharpened on only one side swings by (or by-passes) a a curved but flat surface that cups the branch being pruned and slices it.
+- By-Pass Pruners - One blade that is sharpened on only one side swings by (or by-passes) a curved but flat surface that cups the branch being pruned and slices it.
 Doesn't crush the branch being pruned.

 Other Bells & Whistles

 - Sizing - Pruners come in various sizes, so it's important that you hold them in your hand before selecting a pair.
 Make sure the grip feels comfortable and easily controllable.

 - Locks - Hand pruners have some sort of a latch, to keep them closed when not in use.
 Test to see it the latch can be opened and closed using your pruning hand.